ARTICLE I NAME

 Certification granted by the PSNCB is pursuant to a voluntary procedure intended solely to test for specialized knowledge.
 The PSNCB does not purport to license, to confer a special right or privilege upon, nor otherwise to define qualifications of any person for nursing practice.

-The purpose of certification is to improve and maintain the quality of professional plastic surgical nursing care through the development, administration and supervision of a certification program in the field of plastic surgical nursing.
-PSNCB shall engage in any and all necessary and lawful activities in implementation of the foregoing purposes and to exercise all powers and authority now or hereafter conferred upon not-for-profit corporations under the laws of the State of New Jersey.
+The purpose of certification is to improve and maintain the quality of professional plastic surgical and aesthetic nursing care through the development, administration and supervision of a certification program in the field of plastic surgical and aesthetic nursing.
+PSNCB shall engage in any and all necessary and lawful activities in implementation of the foregoing purposes and to exercise all powers and authority now or hereafter conferred upon not-for-profit corporations under the laws of the Commonwealth of Massachusetts and the State of New Jersey.

 Certification is awarded to those who successfully complete the certification process (i.e., meet the eligibility criteria and pass a multiple choice written exam).
 The designated credential for those who complete the certification process shall be Certified Plastic Surgical Nurse (CPSN) or Certified Aesthetic Nurse Specialist (CANS).